dgadling/provisions/recipes/flour-tortillas.md

 2. Add the lard and cut in with your hand(s) until well mixed in
 3. Add the hot water and mix until it _just_ comes together.
 You should still have some flour chunks that aren't incorporated
 4. Knead until _just_ forms a smooth cohesive ball.
 This should take < 5 minutes.
+5. Return to bowl, cover with film, and let sit for 10 minutes
-5. Set aside a small container of flour
+6. Set aside a small container of flour
-6. Squeeze out large golf balls for taco-sized tortillas and roll in your hands or on your table to smooth them out.
+7. Squeeze out large golf balls for taco-sized tortillas and roll in your hands or on your table to smooth them out.
-7. Press each one into the flour, squashing a bit to make them flat, then put on a plate.
+8. Press each one into the flour, squashing a bit to make them flat, then put on a plate.

+At this point they can rest in the fridge for up to 3 days, apparently.

 ## Cooking
 1. Roll into as-round-as-you-can tortillas, as thin as you can.
 Set them aside as made